Welcome to St. Paul’s UMC

 Once a month, on a Saturday, the Grace & Addiction committee sponsors a dinner for those facing addiction.
 We make every effort to reach out to area churches, support groups, and rehabilitation/sober living facilities hoping God will lead through our doors all those in need of spiritual or physical nourishment.
 Dinners are held at St. Paul’s Social Hall.
 Food prep and setup begins 3:00, dinner served at 6:00.
 Dinner is always free of charge.
 Family and friends are welcome.
 Contact Lisa Shifflet at firstname.lastname@example.org or 410-960-4590

-Our menu for July 29 is Cookout.
+Our menu for August 17 is Cold Salads.
 All are welcome!

 Small Group Ministries in the Sykesville Parrish